Bemani: Pop'n Music

 Released in 1998, Pop'n Music is like a simplified Beatmania.
 With larger, colorful buttons, no turntable, and easier note patterns, Pop'n Music presents players with a more childlike appearance.
-However Pop'n Music is viewed as every bit as difficult as Beatmania IIDX, with modes that use up to nine hand buttons at once, and having some songs that aren't keysounded.
+However Pop'n Music is viewed as every bit as difficult as Beatmania IIDX, with modes that use up to nine hand buttons at once, and having some songs that are not keysounded.
 Pop'n Music is stylized with cute cartoony characters and a musical selection to match.
 The series continues to this day as one of the most popular Bemani games.